StrangeRanger/bash-style-guide/content/aesthetics.md

 - **Inline Placement**: Place `then` on the same line as `if` statements, and `do` on the same line as `for` or `while` loops.
 - **New Line for Block Endings**: End `if` statements with `fi` and loops with `done` on their own lines.
 - **Reason**: These guidelines follow standard Bash practices and enhance script readability.
+- **Indentation**: <mark>**_ALWAYS_**</mark> use eight spaces for each continuation line of a block statement.
+    - **Reason**: Using eight spaces for continuation lines creates a clear visual distinction between the logical conditions and the code within the block.
+If a standard four-space indentation were used, continuation lines will align with the block's code, making it harder to distinguish between the two.
+While the guideline of placing operators at the beginning of continuation lines already aids readability, the additional indentation further enhances the clarity and separation between the logic and the block's content.

 ///// details | Example
     type: example

+_Standard block statement formatting:_

 ```bash
 if [[ $1 -eq 1 ]]; then